-The City did not change any of its' program objectives in Program Year 2020.
+The City did not change any of its' program objectives in Program Year 2022.
 As a result of experiences that delayed expenditure of funds, the City re-evaluated how it developed the program objectives.
 Instead of changing the objectives, the City developed secondary activities, still in conformance with the program's objectives, to ensure the effective and efficient investment of funds.
 This ensures that if there is an unexpected delay in an activity, that another activity can be undertaken to benefit the community while still meeting program objectives.

-Despite the COVID19 pandemic, the City staff directed to funds to those projects that were consistent with the Annual Action Plan and Consolidated Plan.
-In addition, early on in PY2020, staff was optimistic (naive) that the COVID19 pandemic would drastically impact the City's ability to leverage CDBG funding into the community.
-Unfortunately, housing rehab loans were significantly lower than anticipated as the comfort of homeowners having outside personnel in/near there homes caused lower interest and the impact of contractor availbility and material availability and cost also impacted progress.
+Despite the COVID19 pandemic, the City staff directed funds to those projects that were consistent with the Annual Action Plan and Consolidated Plan.
+PY2020 significantly impacted performance on certain activities, such as the Housing Rehab Loan Program.
+The City saw in increase in interest in Fall PY2020 and anticipated that this would continue into PY2021.
+However, PY2021 remained stagnant and PY2022 did not see any significant improvement.
+Unfortunately, housing rehab loans were significantly lower than anticipated as the comfort of homeowners having outside personnel in/near their homes caused lower interest and the impact of contractor availability and material availability and cost also impacted progress.
 Community partners were navigating the COVID19 health guidelines and regulations and since the City directs CDBG directly to beneficiaries smaller number of beneficiaries were assisted due to social distancing and occupancy limitations.